nllz/IRTF-HRPC/draft-research.md

 ##### Privacy

 Question(s):
 Did you have a look at the Guidelines in the Privacy Considerations for Internet Protocols {{RFC6973}} section 7?
 Could your protocol in any way impact the confidentiality of protocol metadata?
-Could your protocol counter traffic analysis, or data minimization?
+Could your protocol counter traffic analysis?
+Could you protocol improve data minimization?
+Does your document identify potentially sensitive logged data by your protocol and/or for how long that needs to be retained for technical reasons?

 Explanation:
 Privacy refers to the right of an entity (normally a person), acting in its own behalf, to determine the degree to which it will interact with its environment, including the degree to which the entity is willing to share its personal information with others. {{RFC4949}}.
+If a protocol provides insufficient privacy it may stifle speech as users self-censor for fear of surveillance, or find themselves unable to express themselves freely.

 Example:
 See {{RFC6973}}